 Living off Campus

-Graduate commuters may purchase a gate, central, gold, red, or a night/weekend permit.
+Graduate commuters may purchase a gate, central, gray, gold, red, or a night/weekend permit.
 Purchasing your permit for the full year is more cost effective than purchasing for shorter time frames.
 Graduate gate permits are issued for the academic or annual year only, are valid in red lots, and in non-restricted lots after 5 p.m. on weekdays and on weekends.
-Students use their University ID card to access the garage; options include 24/7 access to the Perkins or Center for the Arts Garage or Center for the Arts Garage only access Monday through Friday 7 a.m. - 7 p.m. (after 7 p.m. on weekdays and anytime on weekends users will be expected to pay the current hourly rates).
+Students use their University ID card to access the garage; options include 24/7 access to the Trabant, Perkins or Center for the Arts Garage or Center for the Arts Garage only access Monday through Friday 7 a.m. - 7 p.m. (after 7 p.m. on weekdays and anytime on weekends users will be expected to pay the current hourly rates).
+A monthly garage permit is also available, though it has not other parking privleges associated with it.

 Evening and Weekends